ivanleomk/ivanleomk.github.io/docs/blog/posts/synthetic-data-is-not-a-free-lunch.md

 ### Pitfalls of Simple Generation

-The core issue is that LLMs tend to generate a narrow distribution of outputs, even with prompt variations.
+My bro-science explanation for this is that LLMs tend to generate a certain distribution of outputs, even with prompt variations.
 Ultimately they're trained on messy and often badly formatted data so they need to be able to map these large variations to their internal representations.

 For instance, most of the time I mistype every single word in my prompts to language models when I chat with them - this is especially true as I've switched over to use transcription more often to save on typing.
 There's at least 5-10% of the time where I'll say a short phrase that's transcribed wrongly and the model still gets my underlying intent very very well.